outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

   - market optimization/organization

-    - inject certainty in risk games (gambling/stock trading apps) to favor lower-income players
+    - automatically inject certainty from organization in risk games to favor lower-income players
+      - gambling/stock trading apps
+      - small business revenue streams like search rankings on amazon or search engines
+      - rating systems
+      - crypto mining games
+      - credit allocation/loan approvals
+      - visa/permit/deduction/subsidy/vote allocation (subject to randomness in luck of starting position, ie lobbying influence allocation)
+      - lotteries
+      - hacking targets
+      - social media decision-making communities/influencers

     - value proxies:
       - other than earning value by occupying a position with a relatively high contribution ratio, proxies of value often take the place of value in some markets